Solid Waste Services

 Report missed collection or order service at Town Hall, 704-436-9803.

 Solid Waste Guidelines

 Garbage should be placed in appropriate bags and placed within a Mount Pleasant rollout container.
 Containers other than Mount Pleasant containers will not be picked up.
 No garbage should be placed on top of the container.
 Garbage outside of the container may be left.
 Recyclables and yard waste should not be placed in a garbage container.
 Hazardous household waste or dead animals must not be set out for garbage collection.
-Containers should be placed out the morning or night before scheduled collection.
-Pick-up is Firday of each week at the curb.
+Containers should be placed at the curb by 6:30 am or the night before scheduled collection.
+Pick-up is Friday of each week at the curb.
 Rollout containers should be placed within 5 feet off the road.
 Rollout containers should be placed 3 feet away from mailboxes or other permanent fixtures.
 Wheels of rollout containers should be away from the road.
 (The lid hinge should be placed away from the road.)
 Place everything in the roll out container.
-Additional containers must be bought from the Town; the Town is only responsible for providing one trash and one recylce container per household.
+Additional containers must be bought from the Town; the Town is only responsible for providing one trash and one recycle container per household.